Top Tips for Managing the Overweight Horse

 It is important to get your horse used to the muzzle gradually and ensure that it is happy to drink with it on.
 One of the main benefits of using a muzzle is that it still allows your horse to go out to pasture for some exercise and contact with other horses.

 This is something that sounds easy in theory but is sometimes a little tricky to put into practice.
 The good news is that, if you are also on a get-fit mission, it will certainly help you to achieve your goal.
-Increasing exercise should be a gradual process and you’ll be glad to hear that mad galloping around is not ultimately the best exercise for fat-burning!
+Introducing an exercise plan for overweight horses should be a gradual process and you’ll be glad to hear that mad galloping around is not ultimately the best exercise for fat-burning!

 If your horse is fit enough for the job in hand and you still find your horse less than enthusiastic, nutritionally there are two factors to consider.
 First, if your horse is on restricted rations, it is important to consider whether its diet is still balanced.
-If you are feeding a fibre-only ration or less than recommended of a feed with added vitamins and minerals, it is important to top up with an additional source of vitamin and minerals such as a Dengie Balancer, or one of the Dengie supplements.
+If you are feeding a fibre-only ration or less than recommended of a feed with added vitamins and minerals, it is important to top up with an additional source of vitamin and minerals.

 For more information about managing your horse’s weight

 If you’re really not sure what to feed your good doer, contact the Dengie nutrition team for a personalised feeding plan.
-Call the Feedline on 0845 345 5115 or click here to email us with all your horse’s details and we will prepare a ration that helps to promote weight loss but keeps your horse happy and healthy.
+Call the Feedline on 01621 841188 or fill in our Feed Advice form and we will prepare a ration that helps to promote weight loss but keeps your horse happy and healthy.